 \section{Introduction}

-A wide range of AI applications involve real-time lifelong omnimodal streams.
-A notable example is a robot deployed in homes and public spaces \cite{agibot,agibot-world}.
-In this scenario, the models are required not only to follow instructions swiftly, but also to recognize users, remember their histories, understand social relationships, and deliver personalized services.
-Technically, the crucial capabilities to meet these requirements are summarized in~\cite{towardembodied}, including \textit{omnimodality}, \textit{real-time responsiveness}, and \textit{humanoid cognition}.
-Regarding \textit{omnimodality}, with the rapid progress of foundation models \cite{GPT-4,o1}, substantial efforts have been made in incorporating audio \cite{kimi-audio,qwen-audio,mini-omni}, visual \cite{gemini1.5, llava,pixtral,qwen2.5vl}, and action signals \cite{RT-2,pi05,openvla,vpp} for joint understanding.
-For \textit{real-time responsiveness}, there have been solutions to achieve full duplexity, either based on time-division multiplexing \cite{full-dup,beyond}, or on native duplex \cite{moshi,flm-audio} schemes.
-Yet, \textit{humanoid cognition} remains an underexplored capability for current omnimodal, full-duplex systems \cite{minicpm-o,qwen-omni,moshi,roboego}.
-In this work, we consider implementing the lifelong memory capability as a critical first step towards \textit{humanoid cognition}, because memory systems form the foundation of both human and artificial general intelligence \cite{hipporag}.
-We focus on real-time personalized dialog as a major task to validate lifelong omnimodal memory designs.
+A wide range of AI applications involve lifelong omnimodal streams.
+A notable example is a robot deployed in homes and public spaces \citep{agibot,agibot-world}.
+In similar scenarios, the models are required not only to follow instructions swiftly, but also to recognize users, remember their histories, understand social relationships, and deliver personalized services.
+Technically, the crucial capabilities to meet these requirements include \textit{omnimodality}, \textit{real-time responsiveness}, and \textit{humanoid cognition} \citep{towardembodied}.
+For \textit{real-time responsiveness}, there have been solutions to achieve full duplexity, either based on time-division multiplexing \citep{full-dup,beyond}, or on native duplex \citep{moshi,flm-audio} schemes.
+Yet, \textit{humanoid cognition} remains an underexplored capability for current omnimodal, full-duplex systems.
+In this work, we study the lifelong memory capability as a critical step towards \textit{humanoid cognition}, since memory is the foundation of both human and advanced artificial intelligence \citep{hipporag}.
+We focus on real-time personalized dialog as a major task to validate the effectiveness of lifelong memory in omnimmodal scenarios.